noxsicarius/Epoch-Admin-Tools/README.md

 	[] execVM "admintools\Activate.sqf"; // Epoch admin tools
 	~~~~

-1. If you use the normal battleye antiahck or similar do this step, if not then skip it.
+1. If you use the normal battleye antiahck or similar do this step, if you have no antihack then skip this.

 	> Find the antihack line in your ***init.sqf***, it may or may not be the same as this